ryanzone/Astrodyssey/README.md

 # Website Functionality

-- **Home** Features a fullscreen animated title with blur-text shader effects and particle galaxy background.
+- Home: Fullscreen animated title with blur-text shader effects and particle galaxy background.

-- **About** Describes the project purpose, tech stack, and credits in a spotlight-style card.
+- About: Highlights project goals, tech stack, and credits in a spotlight-style card layout.

-- **Explore** Displays cosmic facts and star/planet data using NASA and Spaceflight APIs in a scrollable timeline layout.
+- Explore: Displays cosmic facts, space articles, and NASA data in a scrollable event timeline.

-- **Pictures** Shows the Astronomy Picture of the Day (APOD) for the last 4 days using NASA's API with title, date, and explanation.
+- Pictures: Shows NASA’s Astronomy Picture of the Day (APOD) for the last 4 days, including titles, dates, and explanations.

-- **Navigation** An animated **GooeyNav** with smooth transitions, particle effects, and dynamic selection animations.
+- Navigation: Interactive GooeyNav with smooth transitions, animated particles, and dynamic selection effects.

 # Installation/Setup instructions
+- Download the zip file of this repo or Clone it
-- npm install
+- npm install in cmd prompt
 - npm run dev
 - npm run build
 - npm run preview
+- Make sure you have node.js v18+ installed.

 # Unique Features
 - **GooeyNav:** A fully animated particle navigation system using canvas-like effects and keyboard accessibility.